bitwalker/exrm/README.md

 Annnnd we're done.
 Your app was upgraded in place with no downtime, and is now running your modified code.
 You can use `bin/test remote_console` to connect and test to be sure your changes worked as expected.

+You can also provide your own .appup file, by writing one and placing it in `rel/<app>.appup`.
+This location is checked before generating a new release, and will be used instead of autogenerating an appup file for you.

 ## Downgrading Releases

 This is even easier!
 Using the example from before: